QSMxT/QSMxT/README.md

 dicom-sort YOUR_DICOM_DIR/ dicoms-sorted/
 dicom-convert dicoms-sorted/ bids/
 ```
 Carefully read the output to ensure data were correctly recognized and converted.
-Crucially, the `dicom-convert` script needs to know which of your acquisitions are T2*-weighted and suitable for QSM, as well as which are T1-weighted and suitable for segmentation.
-It identifies this based on the DICOM `ProtocolName` field and looks for the patterns `*qsm*` and `*t2starw*` for T2*-weighted series and `t1w` for T1-weighted series.
-You can specify your own patterns using command-line arguments e.g.:
+Crucially, the `dicom-convert` script needs to know which of your acquisitions are T2*-weighted and suitable for QSM and which are T1-weighted and suitable for segmentation.
+It identifies this based on the DICOM `ProtocolName` field and looks for the patterns `*qsm*` and `*t2starw*` for the T2*-weighted series and `t1w` for the T1-weighted series.
+You can specify your patterns using command-line arguments, e.g.:

 ```bash
 dicom-convert dicoms-sorted/ bids/ --t2starw_protocol_patterns '*gre*' --t1w_protocol_patterns '*mp2rage*'